jhatz222/jhatz222.github.io/_pages/algorihms-data-structures.md

 # Algorithms & Data Structures

-**Artifact:** MongoDB Aggregation Pipeline Notebook
-**Original:** Spring 2024 CS-340 notebook running basic aggregation queries in Python
-**Enhancement:** Added an in-memory Binary Search Tree with benchmarks; created MongoDB indexes to speed up queries
+**Original Artifact:** MongoDB Aggregation Pipeline Notebook from Spring 2024 that ran aggregation queries in Python **Enhancement:** Added an in-memory Binary Search Tree with benchmarks; created MongoDB indexes to speed up queries

 ## Purpose of Notebook

-I built a simple Python notebook that uses PyMongo’s aggregation framework to answer questions like:
+I built a Python notebook that uses PyMongo’s aggregation framework to answer questions like:

 - “How many animals are in each state?”
 - “How many facilities were founded each year?”